-V. SUMMARY
+VI.
+SUMMARY

-We have presented a generalization of the Unidirectional Pulse Propagation Equation suitable for structures characterized by material interfaces parallel to the pulse propagation direction and by strong differences between the properties of the constituent materials.
+We have presented a generalization of the unidirectional pulse propagation equation suitable for structures characterized by material interfaces parallel to the pulse propagation direction and by strong differences between the properties of the constituent materials.
 While the main result of Eq.
 (40) is somewhat intuitive, we show a rigorous derivation based on identification of the forward and backward propagating wave components.
-These are expressed in terms of projection operators [Eq.
-(28)] akin to those we have previously used in bulk media [12].
-They allow expression of the generalized UPPE in terms of the linear propagator, and they "isolate" the nonlinear interactions with the medium, such that the evolution is described in terms of spectral amplitudes which only evolve due to non-zero nonlinearity.
+These are expressed in terms of projection operators [Eqs.
+(27) and (28)] akin to those we have previously used in bulk media [12].
+They allow expression of the generalized UPPE in terms of the linear propagator, and they "isolate" the nonlinear interactions with the medium, such that the evolution is described in terms of spectral amplitudes which only evolve due to nonzero nonlinearity.

-The generalized UPPE uses a mixed representation: spectral for the time/frequency dimension and real-space for the transverse (to the direction of propagation) dimensions.
+The generalized UPPE uses a mixed representation: spectral for the frequency (time) dimension and real space for the transverse (to the direction of propagation) dimensions.
 The linear propagator can be based on one of the many available beam-propagation methods.
 The concrete choice of the method will depend on the given geometry.
-For example, the important case of nearly planeparallel wave guide structures [39, 40] can be treated by a one-dimensional WA-BPM combined with the planewave expansion in the free-propagating direction.
-Independently of the chosen BPM approach, the numeri-
+For example, the pressurized capillary considered in this paper was treated using a radial WA-BPM with a PML boundary to absorb leaking radiation.
+Independent of the chosen BPM approach, the numerical solution strategy developed previously for bulk-media UPPEs can be used with relatively minor modifications.
+Our illustrations show that extreme nonlinear dynamics can be efficiently simulated, having compute times comparable to more typical algorithms.